Toloka/docs/en/crowd-kit/reference/crowdkit.aggregation.classification.gold_majority_vote.GoldMajorityVote.md

 Majority Vote when exist golden dataset (ground truth) for some tasks.

 Calculates the probability of a correct label for each performer based on the golden set.
 Based on this, for each task, calculates the sum of the probabilities of each label.
 The correct label is the one where the sum of the probabilities is greater.

 For Example: You have 10k tasks completed by 3k different performers.
 And you have 100 tasks where you already know ground truth labels.
-First you can call `fit` to calc percents of correct labels for each performers.
+First you can call `fit` to calc percents of correct labels for each performer.
 And then call `predict` to calculate labels for you 10k tasks.

 It's necessary that:

-1. All performers must done at least one task from golden dataset.
+1. All performers must do at least one task from golden dataset.
 2. All performers in dataset that send to `predict`, existed in answers dataset that was sent to `fit`.

 ## Parameters Description